boomcamp/django-restframework/README.md

 ]
 ```

-The next steps is we're going to update our source files.
+We also need to update our source files.

 8. tutorial/languages/`models.py`.